-Dr. Garry Wasserman, Visiting Assistant Professor and Double Bass Artist Faculty, has been a member of the Florida Philharmonic, Harrisburg Symphony, Hong Kong (China) Philharmonic, full time substitute with the Indianapolis Symphony, Indianapolis studio session artist, Principal Bass of the Columbus Bach Ensemble, as well as the Ohio Valley Symphony.
-Additionally, he has performed with the Fort Wayne Philharmonic, Indianapolis Chamber Orchestra, and the Louisville Orchestra.
-Highlights of Garry's festival appearances have included serving as Principal Bass with both the Wintergreen (Virginia) and Classical (Eisenstadt Austria) Music Festivals, and tutti positions with the Great Music West, Bellingham, and Puccini (Italy) Music Festivals.
-Currently he performs as an associate member of the Columbus Symphony and continues to maintain ties with the Indianapolis music scene.
+Garry Wasserman, Adjunct Professor and Double Bass Artist Faculty, has been a member of the Florida Philharmonic, Harrisburg Symphony, Hong Kong (China) Philharmonic, full time performer with the Indianapolis Symphony, Indianapolis studio session artist, Principal Bass with the Columbus Bach Ensemble and the Ohio Valley Symphony.
+He has also freelanced with the Fort Wayne Philharmonic, Indianapolis Chamber Orchestra, and the Louisville Orchestra.
+Summer festival participation have included serving as Principal Bass with the Wintergreen (Virginia) and Classical (Eisenstadt Austria) Music Festivals, and tutti positions with the Great Music West (Bear Lake Utah), Bellingham, (WA) and Puccini (Italy) Music Festivals.
+Currently, he performs as an associate member with the Columbus Symphony and maintains ties with the Indianapolis music scene.

-Wasserman studied at Indiana University, obtaining the Bachelors of Music in Performance as a student of Murray Grodner, continuing masters studies with Bruce Bransby.
+Dr. Wasserman studied at Indiana University and earned the BM in performance degree as a student of Murray Grodner, continuing masters studies with Bruce Bransby.
 He also studied with Anthony Bianco of the Pittsburgh Symphony, Eugene Levinson and Stuart Sankey at the Aspen Music Festival, Lawrence Hurst at Indiana University, and Matthew Zory of the Cincinnati Symphony.
-Obtaining his Doctorate at Ohio State, his final document was a Compendium of American Bass Makers, considered a first of it's kind.
+He earned the DMA degree at Ohio State, authoring the first known compendium of American bass makers.

-Highlights of his solo engagements include recitals in Hong Kong, Miami, Indianapolis, Columbus, as well as Athens.
-He was invited to present a solo/duo recital at the 2005 International Society of Bassists convention.
-With the Hong Kong Philharmonic Bass Quartet, he helped to premiere new works by Hong Kong composers and works by performance artist and composer Dean Ferrell.
-With the Indianapolis Bass Ensemble (Outer Bass), he performed US premiere performances at the 1995 International Society of Bassists convention.
+Highlights of solo engagements include recitals in Hong Kong, Miami, Indianapolis, Columbus, and Athens.
+He presented a solo/duo recital at the 2005 International Society of Bassists convention, and performed on the church bass for a presentation on the American bass maker Prescott at the 2013 ISB convention.
+With the Hong Kong Philharmonic Bass Quartet he premiered new music by Hong Kong composers and American composer and colleague Dean Ferrell.
+With the Indianapolis Bass Ensemble (Outer Bass), he performed at the 1995 International Society of Bassists convention.

-Wasserman has held teaching positions at Blue Lake Fine Arts Camp, Anderson University, Millersville University, and Penn State University.
-Frequently a judge at OMEA adjudicated events around Ohio, he also has taught orchestra repertoire classes at Ohio State.
-In addition to his position at Ohio University, he maintains a teaching studio in Columbus through collaboration with Upper Arlington, Hilliard, and Dublin area school districts.
+Dr. Wasserman has held teaching positions with Blue Lake Fine Arts Camp, Anderson University, Millersville University, and Penn State University.
+In addition to his position at Ohio University, he maintains a teaching studio of 25 bass students in Columbus through collaboration with the Upper Arlington, Hilliard, and Dublin area school districts.

-He enjoys performing as a member of "IndyKlez", a klezmer folk group based in Indianapolis, as well as "New String Jazz Trio", an innovative Columbus based jazz group consisting of bass, guitar, and violin.
+He enjoys performing as a member of "IndyKlez" a klezmer folk ensemble based in Indianapolis, and "New String Jazz Trio" a Columbus-based jazz ensemble featuring bass, guitar, and violin.